Welcome to the Blaimer lab! We study the evolution of ants, bees and wasps.

 - Systematics and taxonomy are the foundation to investigate the biodiversity of life.
 Our research strives to advance insect systematics through integrative approaches that use state-of-the-art molecular genomic, morphological and ecological data.
 Ongoing work includes several projects that focus on resolving higher-level and species-level systematics, as well as diversification and time-scale of evolution of several groups of Hymenoptera.

 - We actively extend knowledge of insect distributions through field surveys.
-Our efforts focus especially on understudied habitats such as the canopy, and we maintain a collection-based research program at the NCSU Insect Museum.
+Our efforts focus especially on understudied habitats such as the canopy, and we maintain a collection-based research program at the NCSU Insect Collection.

 Interested in joining the lab?
 Contact us.

 - Aspiring graduate students with a strong interest in evolutionary biology and a love for insects should contact Dr. Blaimer to discuss current opportunities.
-At the moment, we are actively looking for graduate students to start in the Spring or Fall of 2019.
-See here for more information on how to apply.

 - Postdocs interested in joining the lab are always welcome to get in touch and discuss potential funding opportunities.